manujgogoi/100-days-of-code/log.md

 ### Day 10: August 18, 2021

 **Today's Progress**: Today I have started a small project on creating a simple Calculator App using HTML, CSS, and JavaScript.
 I have used the CSS grid system to layout the buttons and display screen.
 The JavaScript part is about half-completed.

+### Day 11: August 19, 2021

+**Today's Progress**: Today I have completed my Simple Calculator app using HTML, CSS and JavaScript.
+I have also practiced Django automated testing codes.

+### Day 12: August 20, 2021

+**Today's Progress**:
+* Leaned to add static files (images, JavaScript, or CSS) in Django app.
+* Customize the admin look and feel.
+* Write reusable apps in Django.